Alexanders101/SPANet/README.md

 3. New Regression and Classification output heads for performing per-event or per-particle predictions.
 4. Gated transformers and linear layers for more robust networks.
 Less hyperparameter optimization.

+An example demonstrating these new features may be found here: [docs/TTH.md](docs/TTH.md).

 ## Installation
 You can install this package to use it outside of the repository after cloning.